 Dr. Jason Goldstein leads the Wells Reserve research program.
-He is also an assistant professor at York County Community College and affiliate faculty at the University of New Hampshire marine sciences school.
+He is also an assistant professor at York County Community College and affiliate faculty at the University of New Hampshire School of Marine Science and Ocean Engineering.

 Jason holds a Ph.D. from the University of New Hampshire, an M.S. in Marine Ecology from Old Dominion University, and an undergraduate degree from the University of Massachusetts.
 In addition to being a one-time Graduate Research Fellow at the Great Bay Reserve, he was a Fulbright Post-Doctoral Fellow at the University of Haifa, Israel.

 * Publications with students

 Furbeck, M.E., Pollock, L.W., Miller, J.W., Goldstein, J.S.
 2019.
 Presence of postflexion spotfin butterflyfish, Chaetodon ocellatus (Chaetodontidae), in a southern Maine estuary, Gulf of Maine.
 Northeastern Naturalist 26(4):52-55.
 Download PDF